 Carl Bass has served as the President and Chief Executive Officer of Autodesk Inc., a software company, since May 2006.
 From August 2014 to November 2014, Mr. Bass also served as Interim Chief Financial Officer for Autodesk.
 From 2001 to 2006, Mr. Bass held various positions at Autodesk, including Chief Technology Officer and Chief Operations Officer.
 Previously, Mr. Bass served as Chief Executive Officer for technology companies Ithaca Software, a software company, and Buzzsaw.com, Inc., an online collaboration company.
 Mr. Bass currently serves as a director of Autodesk, E2open, Inc. and Zendesk, Inc. Mr. Bass was previously a director for McAfee, Inc., a software company.

 Robert R. Bennett

 Director since 2013

 Mr. Bennett has served as Managing Director of Hilltop Investments, LLC, a private investment company, since 2005.
 Previously, Mr. Bennett served as President of Discovery Holding Company, a media and entertainment company, from 2005 to September 2008.
 Mr. Bennett also previously served as President and Chief Executive Officer of Liberty Media Corporation (now Liberty Interactive Corporation), a video and on‑line commerce company.
 Prior to his tenure at Liberty Media, Mr. Bennett worked with Tele‑Communications, Inc. and The Bank of New York.
-Mr. Bennett currently serves as a director of Discovery Communications, Inc., Liberty Media Corporation, and Sprint Corporation.
-Mr. Bennett has previously served as a director of Demand Media, Inc., Discovery Holding Company, Liberty Interactive Corporation, and Sprint Nextel Corporation.
+Mr. Bennett currently serves as a director of Discovery Communications, Inc. and Liberty Media Corporation.
+Mr. Bennett has previously served as a director of Sprint Corporation, Demand Media, Inc., Discovery Holding Company, Liberty Interactive Corporation, and Sprint Nextel Corporation.

 Charles V. Bergh